matthias-reis/carda-gatsby/content/articles/2021/06/fly-pan-am.md

 **Roger:** I guess for me I draw inspiration from other music, from movies, from ideas that haunt me incessantly which I then use to write lyrics and find titles.
 Being creative for me is something I need in order to "make sense" out of this insane world we live in.
 It is almost a religious act, as it keeps me sane and focused and has no grounding in "reality."
 I have a strong work ethic, in the sense that even on days where I don't feel like working I will force myself to do it.
 I am motivated by the idea that every moment I spend working on music helps me understand more about the process of creation, but also life in general, as I find there are many parallels between the two.

 **JS:** I draw inspiration from music, movies, literature studies/philosophy, and art in general.
-For the past few years I have been inspired by questions regarding the place of one's self in the world and nature, in one's own mind, the relationship that this self may have with us, others, with living and none living beings/things, questioning/observing the perception, interpretation, and expectation that we have every second of every day in relation with everything we may or may not perceive.
+For the past few years, I have been inspired by questions regarding the place of one's self in the world and nature, in one's own mind, the relationship that this self may have with us, others, with living and none living beings/things, questioning/observing the perception, interpretation, and expectation that we have every second of every day in relation with everything we may or may not perceive.
 I try to think about music and composition in the same way.
 Questioning the reasons behind our choices, our familiarity with tropes, and the reason we may or may not abide by them and the reception of information through our senses that are influenced by our culture and self-experience.

 **Jonathan:** I do not have much to add besides that I often feel inspiration in the exceptional dedication of what we call reality.